Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ## Story Overview

 Urgon Wenth, a dwarf explorer, recently returned home to [[Palebank Village]] after exploring the icy wastes of [[Eiselcross]] for a year.
 The dwarf brought home several items plundered from ruins on Foren, the largest of Eiselcross’s islands.
-Among these treasures were two beautiful blue glass vials, which Urgon sold to an elf collector named Verla Pelc.
+Among these treasures were two beautiful blue glass vials, which Urgon sold to an [[Elves|elf]] collector named Verla Pelc.
 The vials were then stolen, given to a fence out of [[Shadycreek Run]], and sold again to an unsuspecting merchant.

 In truth, the vials’ beautiful blue color is the result of deadly blue spores that cling to the interior of the glass.
 Faint cracks in both the vials have exposed each person who handled them to frigid woe, a deadly disease that can’t be cured by conventional means.
 The disease has already killed Urgon and Verla, turning them into ice statues.
 Details on frigid woe are found in the “[Eiselcross](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-[[eiselcross]] "Eiselcross")” section of chapter 3.